 We all had a meeting in a hotel lobby, a coffee shop, or a restaurant.
 In fact, given the choice, we would prefer these meetings to the ones held in an office space or a boardroom.
 Why is that?
 What can we learn from this behaviour?
 And how we can re-apply it to designing spaces that are fit for a contemporary lifestyle?

 The rise of multi-functional spaces

 According to multiple recent studies, multi-functional spaces are on the rise.
 It seems that if we are to be anywhere for any length of time, we want to be able to do more than one thing without leaving that place.
-The pop culture has fueled and encouraged this behaviour, as well as provided a justification for the real estate developers to invest in large scale projects.
-Accessibility to travelling and rapid technological developments have made the mixing of lifestyles possible; rendering the multi-functional spaces not only desirable, but also expected.
-We want to be entertained while shopping, have the option to exercise in our office building, dine with friends while visiting an exhibition.
-The rapid rise of these expectations has normalized the act of combining tasks and lifestyles into the new hybrid dwellings and market it as a unique selling point.
+Pop culture has fueled and encouraged this behaviour, as well as providing a justification for real estate developers to invest in large-scale projects.
+Accessibility to travelling and rapid technological developments have made the mixing of lifestyles possible; rendering the multi-functional spaces not only desirable but also expected.
+We want to be entertained while shopping, have the option to exercise in our office building, and dine with friends while visiting an exhibition.
+The rapid rise of these expectations has normalized the act of combining tasks and lifestyles into the new hybrid dwellings and marketing it as a unique selling point.
 Entrepreneurs and corporations alike are equally driven to capitalize on these possibilities.
 However, with so many opportunities, it is important to strategically differentiate which of the multi-functional components will really add value and which will remain unused, similar to the coffee sachets in a typical hotel guest room.

 The fall of idealist commercial interior design